catyphram/redis_key_overview/README.md

 * The values will be summed up and the top keys will be stored.
 * After handling all keys the information get written into html files.
 * And that's it.

+## insert.js / insertstrings.js

+* generates and inserts some test keys into the database